Home » Who Did It First » Me and Bobby McGee: Who Did It First Before Janis Joplin?

 Me and Bobby McGee: Who Did It First Before Janis Joplin?

 Me and Bobby McGee has certainly made the rounds.
-It has been recorded or performed so many times by so many musicians to try to list them all would just invite endless corrections and offers of the “best” version.
-Sorry, no, not the Grateful Dead, folks, you should try Johnny Cash (live recording), but that’s just me.
-Besides the Dead and the Man in Black, it has been recorded by Loretta Lynn, Dolly Parton, Gordon Lightfoot, Jerry Lee Lewis, Waylon Jennings, Kenny Rogers, and Lee Ann Rimes.
+It has been recorded countless times by different musicians.
+Notable versions include Johnny Cash, Loretta Lynn, Dolly Parton, Gordon Lightfoot, Jerry Lee Lewis, Waylon Jennings, Kenny Rogers, and Lee Ann Rimes.
+The song was even recorded by the Grateful Dead.
 However, I think it is safe to say that the most famous recording and performance of the song was done by the late Janis Joplin.
 It is the rendition of the song that most people think of, and the most imitated.
 Many younger musicians don’t seem to know the song was ever done by anyone else.
 But, who did it first?

 By the way, Kenny Rogers & First Edition released their version of the song later the same year.